-- All setting changes for parallel inverters must be done while in Standby Mode. - If the system is connected to a lithium battery, the host battery must communicate with the inverter that is set as master in the parallel system. - Keep all settings the same for each inverter in the parallel system on the remote monitor!! - If the number of PV panels connected to each inverter cannot be evenly divided, it is recommended to have more PV panels on the master inverter.
+- All setting changes for parallel inverters must be done while in Standby Mode. - If the system is connected to a lithium battery, the host battery must communicate with the inverter that is set as master in the parallel system. - Each inverter must be properly configured for parallel mode before outputting current on the loads port.
+If the proper configuration is not followed, damage could be caused to the inverter and devices connected. - Keep all settings the same for each inverter in the parallel system on the remote monitor!! - If the number of PV panels connected to each inverter cannot be evenly divided, it is recommended to have more PV panels on the master inverter.